 - Do not stand still; look at ways of expanding your business.
-It could be new markets, new service offerings or a completely new venture, all of which will give you more opportunity. - Develop a niche sector, gain a reputation from the market, redeploy headcount to the venture if necessary. - Operate in different sectors vary your revenue streams to maximise your opportunity. - Remember to capitalise on your current client and candidate base which you have built up over the years. - It is not all about new customers or candidates; your existing, and loyal, customer base is already there but needs nurturing. - Consider if you can offer all services of recruitment: temporary, permanent, fixed contract, interim, search, RPO, etc. - Springboard into another market/geography using current premises and digital technology as a base. - Give a colleague the responsibility of following up on opportunities. - REC business partners can support you with advice, expertise and solutions.
+It could be new markets, new service offerings or a completely new venture, all of which will give you more opportunity. - Develop a niche sector, gain a reputation from the market, commit headcount to the venture head it up if necessary. - Operate in different sectors vary your revenue streams to maximise your opportunity. - Remember to capitalise on your current client and candidate base which you have built up over the years.
+It is not all about new customers or candidates; your existing, and loyal, customer base is already there but needs nurturing. - Consider if you can offer all services of recruitment: temporary, permanent, fixed contract, interim, search, RPO, etc. - Springboard into another market/geography using current premises and digital technology as a base. - Establish a new business team to target new areas. - Give a colleague the responsibility of following up on tender opportunities.